w3f/polkadot-wiki/docs/learn-staking.md

 The following levels of offence are [defined](https://research.web3.foundation/en/latest/polkadot/slashing/amounts.html):

 * Level 1: isolated unresponsiveness, i.e. going offline for a long time.
 No slashing, only [_chilling_](#chilling).
 * Level 2: concurrent unresponsiveness or isolated equivocation.
-Slashes a very small amount of the stake.
+Slashes a very small amount of the stake and chills.
 * Level 3: misconducts unlikely to be accidental, but which do not harm the network's security to any large extent.
 Examples include concurrent equivocation or isolated cases of unjustified voting in [GRANDPA](learn-consensus).
-Slashes a moderately small amount of the stake.
+Slashes a moderately small amount of the stake and chills.
 * Level 4: misconduct that poses a serious security or monetary risk to the system, or mass collusion.
-Slashes all or most of the stake behind the validator.
+Slashes all or most of the stake behind the validator and chills.

 Let's look at these offences in a bit more detail.